BlinkDL/RWKV-LM/README.md

 Rename the base checkpoint in your model folder to rwkv-init.pth, and use --n_layer 32 --n_embd 4096 --vocab_size 65536 --lr_init 1e-5 --lr_final 1e-5 for 7B.

-## RWKV: Parallelizable RNN with Transformer-level LLM Performance (pronounced as "RwaKuv", from 4 major params: R W K V)
+## RWKV: Parallelizable RNN with Transformer-level LLM Performance (pronounced as "RwaKuv" (rʌkuv in IPA), from 4 major params: R W K V)

 RWKV is an RNN with Transformer-level LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
 And it's 100% attention-free.
 You only need the hidden state at position t to compute the state at position t+1.
 You can use the "GPT" mode to quickly compute the hidden state for the "RNN" mode.